Web address controversy deepens after U.S. warning

 “I think we’re going to be very surprised on May 1st when some of the world’s biggest brands aren’t included,” he said.
 “They want to make a statement because they don’t agree with the whole ICANN process, but in the end I think they’ll regret it.”

-But at a major ICANN meeting earlier this month he warned it was time for the organization to tighten up its rules.
+But at a major ICANN meeting earlier this month he warned it was time for the organisation to tighten up its rules.

 “ICANN must be able to act for the public good while placing commercial and financial interests in their appropriate context.
 How can it do this if all top leadership is from the very domain name industry it is supposed to coordinate independently?”